 How to tell when bread is done

 Tap the bottom or sides of the bread.
 If you hear a hollow sound and the dough is firm, the bread is done.
 If the bread is still wet, put it back in the oven.
+The outside color of the bread should be a golden brown.

 You can test the temperature of the bread with an instant-read thermometer.
 Stick the thermometer into the thickest part of the loaf, give it a few seconds, if the temperature reads between 190 and 210 degrees, the bread is done.